Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

 In this last section we demonstrate the speed and robustness of the TNNMG solver with two numerical examples.
 For both of them we study four instances from the family of models discussed in this manuscript: the isotropic and the spectral splittings (\eqref{eq:symmetric_damaged_energy} and \eqref{eq:spectral_energy_split}, respectively), combined with the AT-1 and AT-2 crack density functionals ($w(d) = d$ and $w(d) = d^2$, respectively).

 In the experiments we will consider two variants of the TNNMG method with two different nonlinear smoothers, both based on the splitting~\eqref{eq:subspace_enumeration} which alternates displacement and damage degrees of freedom.
-For the first variant---denoted \TNNMGEX{} in the following--- the smoother will solve the local displacement problems \eqref{eq:displacement_local_problem} exactly in the sense that a local (generalized) Newton iteration is used to solve the problems up to a high accuracy.
-In the second variant---denoted \TNNMGPRE{}--- the smoother will solve the local displacement problems inexactly.
-To this end it employs a single Newton-like step with the smooth part of the functional replaced by the quadratic upper bound $(1+k) \psi''_0$.
-The constrained quadratic local damage problems are solved exactly by both smoothers.
-By Lemmas~\ref{lem:exact_local_solve} and~\ref{lem:model_local_solve}, both smoothers satisfy the assumptions of the convergence Theorem~\ref{thm:convergence}.
+For the first variant---denoted \TNNMGEX{} in the following--- the smoother will solve the local displacement problems \eqref{eq:displacement_local_problem} inexactly in the sense that one damped (generalized) Newton step is applied.
+In the second variant---denoted \TNNMGPRE{}--- the smoother will solve approximate local displacement problems exactly.
+To this end it employs a single Newton-like step where the $\psi''$-term in the Hessian $\Jcal_0''$ of the differentiable part $\Jcal_0$ of $\Jcal$ is replaced by the quadratic upper bound $(1+k) \psi''_0$.

-For the linear correction step~\eqref{eq:inexact_linear_correction} we use one standard $V(3,3)$ linear geometric multigrid step with a block Gauß--Seidel smoother operating on the canonical $(d+1)\times(d+1)$ blocks.
-Damage degrees of freedom are truncated when they are less than $10^{-10}$ away from their lower bound.